 Village: Chapmanslade

 Consultee: Chapmanslade Parish Council

 Question Response

 Is there a Neighbourhood No.

 Plan being prepared in your

 area?

 2. What progress have you

 made on your Neighbourhood

 Plan, and when do you expect

 to submit your draft

 Neighbourhood Plan to

 Wiltshire Council?

 3. Is your Neighbourhood Plan

 seeking to allocate sites for

 housing?
-AL.
+N a

 4. The draft Wiltshire Housing No.

-Site Allocations DPD may
+Site Allocations DPD may identify site(s) at your Large

-identify site(s) at your Large Village for housing - do you
+Village for housing - do you

 have any views on the possible

 identification of housing sites?

 5. Do you have an Yes, as detailed in the Core strategy.

-understanding of the level of 105, do dotalica in the core strategy.
+understanding of the level of 1 so, as astaned in the sort strategy.

 housing growth that would be

 locally acceptable in your

 village between now and 2026?

 Comments on individual sites Site Comment

 3203 No comment at this stage of the process.